 Cycling Fun on a Boris Bike

 With cycle docking stations around the city where you can pick up and drop off a Boris Bike for short term use, exploring the leafy parks or even the streets of London can be a lot of fun and adventure, besides being the healthiest and the cheapest option.
 The bikes are available throughout the day and night and it is a self service as you take a bike from a rack and put it back in the rack nearest to where you wish to end your journey.
 You pay a daily access fee and a fee for the time you use the bike.
+You can also join a private London bicycle tour.

 Take a Walking Trip

 There can be nothing more adventurous than walking through an area that you wish to explore as you can find different unknown places and small details.
 Moreover, you can just relax and enjoy the various green spaces and parks of the city.
 Each time you walk along the same route, you will find new things that you may have missed before.
 It is also a great way of getting close to the culture and traditions of the local residents.
 You can get enough physical exercise for the day to be able to sleep like a log at night.
+You can also join a group London walking tour to discover more of the city's history and highlights.

 Experience the Traditional Way of Moving Around by Hailing a Black Cab